Overview

 Triggering a sync

-The exposure engine runs automatically on a schedule.
-You can also trigger a manual sync for a specific corporation:
+The exposure engine runs automatically on a daily schedule and lazily on read.
+You can also trigger an on-demand recompute for a specific corporation via the public Sync exposure endpoint:

 -H "Authorization: Bearer <your_token>"